Rye123/50041-distributed-systems-hw/hw2/README.md

 The `Orchestrator` allows us a convenient interface to simulate various test cases.
 By using it along with the `testing` package, we can create a readable and non-verbose series of tests.
 - An example is in `Orchestrator_test.go`, which tests the orchestrator using the above naive implementation.

+## Testing
+Our main test involves simultaneously creating 100 nodes.
+Then, we initialise 100 goroutines for each node to sequentially enter and exit the critical section.